haiku/website/content/blog/pulkomandy/2020-04-28-haiku_activity_report_april_2020.md

 <h3>Are we released yet?</h3>

 The big news first: a timeline has been set for Beta 2!
-If all goes well it will be released by the end of May.
-Of course this means everyone has been scrambling for last minute changes this month instead of stabilizing everything.
-We are now in "soft freeze", and the branch will be created on friday.
+If all goes well, it will be released by the end of May.
+Of course, this means everyone has been scrambling for last minute changes this month instead of stabilizing everything.
+We are now in "soft freeze", and the branch will be created on Friday.

 Now is a good time to test nightly builds on all your machines, help with the translations, and make that bugreport you've been postponing for months.